camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

   abstract: [
       "Trivial Relocatability For C++ 26"@TrivialRelocatability introduced
-      mechanisms for the identification and tagging of types whose objects can be "trivially" relocated from one memory address to another.
-It also included some standard library functions that perform this relocation.
-      Useful as they are, these standard library functions are insufficient for important use cases such as `realloc` support, value representation serialization, and cross language interoperability.
+      mechanisms for the identification and tagging of types whose objects can be "trivially" relocated from one memory address to another, as well as standard library functions that perform this relocation.
+A call to `std::trivial_relocate` performs a logically atomic operation whereby and object's representation is copied, its lifetime is ended at the original location, and its lifetime is restarted at the target location, without invoking any constructors or destructors.
+Useful as they are, these standard library functions are insufficient for important use cases where the three component operations must be separated by intervening code, such as `realloc` support, value representation serialization, and cross language interoperability.
 We propose completing the trivial relocation function set with the addition of a single function template, `std::restart_lifetime`, that addresses these unsupported use cases.

       #table(
         columns: (1fr,1fr),